 Native Americans, early settlers, the railroad and Civil War soldiers all left their mark in the land of Tunnel Hill.
-Visit the Civil War Heritage Center and the tour of what is left of the Western and Atlantic Railroad tunnel.
+Visit the Tunnel Hill Heritage Center and then tour of what is left of the Western and Atlantic Railroad tunnel.

 Stay in a yurt at Cloudland Canyon State Park, and climb to the canyon floor for an incredible waterfall.

-Lula Lake and Falls and the Land Trust is open on the first and last Saturday of each month.
-Hiking, picnics, fresh air, and sunshine.
+Lula Lake and Falls and the Land Trust is open on the first and last Saturday of the month from December-April, and the first and last weekends of the month May-November.
+Hiking, picnics, fresh air, and sunshine can be found here.
 Trails can accommodate cyclists of all ages and abilities, from sweet single track to wide fire roads for the kids.
 Dogs welcome on a leash.
-Open Gate Days are free of charge, but donations are encouraged.
+Open Gate Days are $15 per vehicle, and reservations are now required.

 North Georgia Canopy Tours’ seven teepees offer "glamping."
 Each teepee has heat/AC, lighting and electrical outlets and has been painted with authentic Cherokee symbols, themes and patterns relating to the clan camping area in which they are located.
 Alternatively, 15 rustic camping sites are available for people choosing to pitch their own tents.